InterWorks/Snowflake-Python-Functionality/README.md

 Collection of Snowflake Stored Procedures and UDFs that leverage Python, along with a Python package to simplify connecting to Snowflake using Python.

+## Articles

+Many of the stored procedures and UDFs above are paired with articles available in the [Snowflake with Python series on the InterWorks blog](https://interworks.com/blog/series/snowflake-with-python).

 ## InterWorks Snowpark for Python

 To simplify creating Snowpark sessions for the enclosed Python scripts, a custom module called "interworks_snowpark" has been used.
 More details can be found in the "interworks_snowpark" subdirectory.
-This subdirectory also contains instructions on how to configure your local environment for Snowpark for Python.
+This subdirectory also contains instructions on how to configure your local environment for Snowpark for Python, along with how you can leverage `conda_requirements.yml` or `requirements.txt` files.

 ## Stored Procedures